zhuyunz/KSkyWizard/README.md

    - Note: Please do not remove the start and end point of the spectrum to avoid running into problems.
    - Press 'f' to re-fit the sensitivity function.
 You can iteratively choose the regions and re-fit the sensitivity function until you are happy with the model (the cyan line)
      <img width="1193" alt="image" src="https://github.com/zhuyunz/KcwiKit/assets/33030986/a0125d01-9fe0-4bc0-807f-d857b89b0463">
+   - Press 'b' to reverse to the DRP's sensitivity function.
+If you don't want to run the 'f' option, simply press 'b' to register the DRP's curve first before proceeding.
    - Press 't' to derive the telluric model.
-This step will take a while and the GUI would become frozen.
+This step will take a while and the GUI will become frozen.
 Be patient until you see the output.
+You can skip this part if you don't want the telluric correction to be applied to your data.
      <img width="1180" alt="image" src="https://github.com/zhuyunz/KcwiKit/assets/33030986/14e5ab89-2ac4-42b4-9c01-01be296a35b4">
    - Press the `Save updated invsens` button if you are happy with the results.